-Click here to see more champagne jello shots and options.
+Click HERE to see an updated version with other champagne jello shots options.

 ****If you are considering posting up photos or ideas from this or any other posts I am truly happy that you are excited and find my recipes interesting enough to share with